Drift, Kentucky

+History

 A post office was established in the community in 1909.
 The origins of the name Drift are unclear: it may have been named for a local mine or for driftwood found in a nearby creek.

+Geography

+Drift is located at the northern terminus of Kentucky Route 1101 on Kentucky Route 122.
+The southern terminus of route 3680 is also near the community.